 Easy to grow in most areas.
 Self-fertile.
 Can take wet or dry soil and is somewhat drought tolerant when established.
 Full sun for best fruit set.
 Mature size about 20' x 15'.
 Zones 6-9.

 Crataegus pinnatifida.
-These Chinese hawthorn trees are grown in 5 gallon containers.
-As of September 2015, the trunk is about 5/8" caliper, well-branched, over 5' tall, prime condition.
-Leaves will be turning fall colors over the next few weeks and drop by the end of October.
-Pruned to ship in 5' x 1' x 1' boxes.
+These Chinese hawthorn trees are grown and shipped in 5 gallon containers.
+As of April 2019, the trunk is about 5/8" caliper, branches just beginning to develop, about 4' tall.
+Shipped in 4' x 1' x 1' boxes.